oechooo/provn-orbital25/README.md

 - **Real-time Preview**: Instant preview of avatar changes in the editor
 - **Global Display**: Avatars appear throughout the app (navbar, profile, stakes history)
 - **Premium Features**: PP-gated premium avatar options, rewarding users for correct predictions with cosmetic features to customise their profile

+## Upcoming Features
+- **Stake Management**: Allow users to interact with the "My Stakes" segment of the Profile Page, and ensure that stakes are properly distributed to users upon market resolution
+- **User Generated Articles**: Allow users to publish their own articles attributed to their profiles on the platform, allowing our platform to host developing news stories that are validated with our prediction market system.
+Users can post their own corroborations and explainers giving larger contexts around news stories.
+- **Automatic Market Closure**: Allow markets to resolve by their stipulated times automatically instead of relying upon admin verification.
+- **Simulated Markets**: Use bot accounts following simple algorithms to stake on news articles, increasing trading volume in order to more effectively display Provn.io's user experience once a userbase has been built.
+- **ProvePoint Injections**: Implement monthly ProvePoint injections to ensure users who have lost ProvePoints on staking activities have enough ProvePoints to continue enjoying Provn.io

 ## Tech Stack